 What is it?

-Tai chi is a Chinese martial art consisting of exercise, breathing, and meditation.
-Tai chi is a specific form of Qi gong.
+Tai chi is a Chinese martial art originally developed for self-defense.
+It consists of exercise, breathing, and meditation.
+It is a form of Qi gong.

 Tai chi is not regulated in any way and there are no specific standards for training.
 Practitioners of tai chi are not considered health professionals in North America.
 However, in China, tai chi is often practiced along with conventional modern medicine.

 Information on this website is for informational use only and is not intended to replace professional medical advice, diagnosis, or treatment.
 While evidence-based, it is not guaranteed to be error-free and is not intended to meet any particular user’s needs or requirements or to cover all possible uses, safety concerns, interactions, outcomes, or adverse effects.
 Always check with your doctor or other medical professional before making healthcare decisions (including taking any medication) and do not delay or disregard seeking medical advice or treatment based on any information displayed on this website.

 © TRC Healthcare 2022.
 All rights reserved.
 Use and/or distribution is permitted only pursuant to a valid license or other permission from TRC Healthcare.